By COLlive reporter

-A Chabad woman was fined by a New York State Police officer for driving her Toyota minivan with a Car Menorah on Monday, the final day of Chanukah.
+Ridiculous: A Chabad woman was pulled over by a New York State trooper near Monsey for driving a minivan with a Car Menorah on its roof.
+The officer fined it for "unauthorized lights."
+Full Story, Photos

 It’s a time when officers need to work for the community and be more attentive.
 He might be 100% right but need to be more sensitive.